 By David Holme

 Was 2018 a year full of surprises in the legal services sector, or were we all still reeling and dealing with the fall-out from the momentous decisions of 2016/17?
-At the beginning of this year, we made some predictions about the year ahead.
+At the beginning of this year, we made some predictions about legal trends for 2018.
 So how did we do?

-In some respects, this year has been 12 months of watching and waiting in the broadest sense.
+In some respects, legal trends for 2018 have been 12 months of watching and waiting in the broadest sense.
 The US presidency turmoil rumbled on with a new cadence of government-led scandals; in Europe, the uncertainty around Brexit kept everyone on their toes; and the global economy waited with bated breath to see if the bull market would finally come to an end.

 What we got right: the Big Four